digital-work-lab/open-source-project/docs/week_2_git_teaching_notes.md

 - The **git switch** command moves the **HEAD** pointer to the selected branch and copies its contents to your project directory

-- Commits and their parent links form a directed acyclic graph (DAG) Branches are useful to develop features, test code, or fix bugs without interferring with the main branch
+- Commits and their parent links form a directed acyclic graph (DAG) Branches are useful to develop features, test code, or fix bugs without interfering with the main branch
  - Branches are highly efficient: It only takes a few bytes to create a branch of a large repository

  ## Part 2: Committing